neuralvis/elpa-mirror/stable-melpa/modus-vivendi-theme-readme.txt

-This theme is designed for colour-contrast accessibility.
+This theme is designed for color-contrast accessibility.

 1. Provide a consistent minimum contrast ratio between background and foreground values of 7:1 or higher.
 This meets the highest such